 Financing receivables are measured at amortized cost and reported on the Consolidated Balance Sheets at outstanding principal adjusted for any charge-offs, the allowance for credit losses, and net deferred origination fees on originated financing receivables.
 The Group recognizes interest and financial services income over the terms of the financing receivables using the effective interest rate method.
 Refer to Note 2(m) for details.
-For financing receivables initially generated from online sales with installment payment terms on the Group's Platform or APP, if they are subsequently funded by online sales with installment payment terms on the Group's Platform or the proceeds from the installment payment terms.
+For financing receivables initially generated from online sales with installment payment terms on the Group's Platform or APP, if they are subsequently funded by on-balance sheet loans, the Group considers that the financing receivables are not settled or extinguished, and therefore continues to account for these financing receivables according to the installment payment terms.
 If the financing receivables are subsequently funded by off-balance sheet loans, the Group considers that these financing receivables are settled and extinguished with the proceeds from the off-balance sheet loans as facilitated by the Group.